Eena

 images zoomed in on one arm of the spiraled galaxy, clear to the tip of a

-planet from the sun was giant in size compared to the other two and seemed to
+the sun was giant in size compared to the other two and seemed to shine above

 And